timsjt/EGL314_TEAMB/README.md

 ## Step 4: Write a Python Script (Ultrasonic Sensors)
 <h3>1.
 Import libraries</h3>
-- Like the button, the ultrasonic sensors uses the GPIO library
+- Similar to the button, the ultrasonic sensors uses the GPIO library

 ```
 import RPi.GPIO as GPIO